-- A single-channel, input/output, voice-quality analog interface with 14-bit dynamic range ADC and DAC - Variable ADC and DAC sampling rate of up to 20 000 samples per second - Output reconstruction filter - Bypassable, switched-capacitor, anti-aliasing input filter - Auxiliary analog input channel, selectable
+- A single-channel, input/output, analog interface with 14-bit dynamic range ADC and DAC - Variable ADC and DAC sampling rate with 14-bit precision at 20 000 samples per second - Output reconstruction filter - Bypassable, switched-capacitor, antialiasing input filter - Selectable auxiliary analog input channel

-The DSK connects the TLC32040 AIC to the 'C31 serial port through a header and 200 Ω isolation resistors.
+The DSK connects the TLC32040 AIC to the 'C31 serial port through a header and 100 Ω isolation resistors.
 The header lets you disconnect the AIC and use the 'C31's serial port in the daughterboard.
 Two additional pins from the 'C31 control resetting and clocking signals to the AIC:

-- The 'C31's TIMER0 pin drives the master input clock to the AIC - The 'C31's XF0 signal resets the AIC
+- The 'C31's TIMER0 pin drives the master input clock to the AIC. - The 'C31's XF0 signal resets the AIC.

 The AIC's analog input and output are connected to RCA plugs.
-These signals are line-level compatible (+/-3V peak) and can be connected to audio line-level inputs and outputs.
+These signals are line-level compatible (+/-3 V peak) and can be connected to audio line-level inputs and outputs.

-The output can also be connected directly to a speaker but will not have significant output level as the output drive is limited by the AIC output driver and series isolation register.
+The output can also be connected directly to a speaker, but it does not have a significant output level as the output drive is limited by the AIC output driver and a series isolation resistor.
 For best results, use an external amplifier or high impedance speaker, such as a headphone.

 If the AIC is used with parameters outside the tested range, the AIC performance may be degraded from that specified in the data sheet.
-See Appendix C, TLC32040 Data Sheet, for more information.
+See the TLC32040 Data Sheet (SLAS014) for more information.